IRS Rules for Reporting Car Rental Income and Deducting Expenses

 Income earned by renting out cars and trucks is taxable

-When you earn money from renting a car through peer-to-peer car-sharing services like JustShareIt, Getaround, or Turo, it's taxable income.
-But you can often deduct your related expenses, such as depreciation, commissions, and marketing expenses.
+It's taxable income when you earn money from car rentals through peer-to-peer car-sharing services like JustShareIt, Getaround, or Turo.
+You can often deduct your related expenses, however, such as depreciation, commissions, and marketing costs.

 How the income and expenses are reported depends on whether the IRS considers your activity to be a business.